InvadingOctopus/octopuskit/Documentation/Coding Conventions & Design Decisions.md

 ## Comments Key

 - ℹ️ / DESIGN: A design decision or note.
-- ⚠️ A warning about potential undesirable behavior, or a previous undesirable situation that was learned and avoided or fixed.
+- ⚠️ A warning about potential undesirable behavior, or a workaround for an undesirable situation that was avoided or fixed.
 - 💬 General commentary/observations.
 - PERFORMANCE: Related to speed/efficiency/optimization.

 ----

-OctopusKit © 2018 [Invading Octopus][website] • [Apache License 2.0][license] • [github.com/invadingoctopus/octopuskit][repository]
+[OctopusKit][repository] © 2018 [Invading Octopus][website] • [Apache License 2.0][license]

 [repository]: https://github.com/invadingoctopus/octopuskit
 [website]: https://invadingoctopus.io